 Since World Rugby approved eligibility amendment to allow national switch in 2021, we’ve seen some big changes changes.
 During the Six Nations, a lot were asking: Why do Scotland have so many dual qualified players in the Six Nations?

 So if you’ve ever wondered what rugby’s international eligibility rules are, now we break down Regulation 8…

 Which country can a player represent under eligibility rules?

 There are four ways a player can be eligible to represent a country at international level.
 They are:

 - They have a parent or grandparent who was born in the country.

-- They have lived in the country for 36 consecutive months (three years) to qualify on residency immediately before playing (this used to be 36, but changed ahead of 2022).
+- They have lived in the country for 60 consecutive months to qualify on residency immediately before playing (this used to be 36, but changed ahead of 2022).

 - They have completed ten years of cumulative residence in the country before playing.